Shabeena on the Art Form of the Mandala

 This brief understanding of the mandala is by no means complete.
 The true meaning of each mandala is specific to the individual.
 So I welcome you as you begin your personal journey of enlightenment in the world of the mandala.

-Inspire Me Mandalas is based in Seattle, Washington, offering unique, handmade original mandala art in a growing number of media.
+Inspire Me Mandalas is based near Seattle, Washington, offering unique, handmade original mandala art in a growing number of media.